lmjcbs/lmjcbs.github.io/_posts/2020-02-14-using_serializers_to_pass_data_to_the_frontend.markdown

 	end
 ```

-Here we've formatted :experience_required to :experienceRequired, however :experienceRequired isn't an column on our positions table, to fix this we can define an attrbute method to return a desired value. in our case the experience_required attribute value.
+Here we've formatted :experience_required to :experienceRequired, however :experienceRequired isn't a column on our positions table, to fix this we can define an attribute method to return a desired value. in our case the experience_required attribute value.

 ```ruby
 	#/app/serializers/position_serializer.rb